Reserve Officer’s Training Corps (ROTC)

 Graduate school or educational delay: Opportunities for the career officer to attend graduate school at Army expense exist from approximately the fourth year of active service on.
 There also exists the possibility of attending graduate school immediately following graduation from Dickinson.
 However, this would be at the Army’s convenience and at the individual’s expense.
 There is, however, one exception.
 Individuals may apply for medical school scholarships.
 Historically, Dickinson graduates who have requested an educational delay to attend graduate school have been allowed up to a two-year delay prior to entering active duty (three years for those accepted into medical or law school).

-Pay and allowances: For the student’s benefit, it is worth mentioning that a newly-commissioned second lieutenant entering into active duty will make approximately $48,000 during his/her first year of service including a variety of other benefits, including 30 days paid vacation per year.
+Pay and allowances: For the student’s benefit, it is worth mentioning that a newly-commissioned second lieutenant entering into active duty will make approximately $48,000 during his/her first year of service including a variety of other benefits, including 30 days paid vacation per year and full medical and dental coverage.

 All students who receive an ROTC commission incur an eight-year service obligation.
 The majority of students choose to serve four years on active duty upon graduation, followed by four years in the inactive reserve.
 Students, scholarship and non-scholarship, who have lined up good jobs in the civilian community before graduating and would prefer not to go on active duty for four years may request reserve forces duty.
 If approved, the student would serve only 3-6 months on active duty and the remainder of his/her obligation (7 ½ years) in an Army Reserve or Army National Guard unit.